-To adapt to this iteration, Facebook built React – a component-based library that enables web developers to build the UI much easier and more efficiently.
-Now the component-based development was on the peak.
+To adapt to this iteration, Facebook built React.js – a component-based library that enables web developers to build the UI much easier and efficiently.
+Now component-based development was at its peak.

 What is Next JS?

-In fact, thanks to Automatic Static Optimization, terms of “static” and dynamic” merge into one.
+In fact, thanks to Automatic Static Optimization, terms “static” and dynamic” merge into one.

 It’s a cool feature because thanks to it, you can build a hybrid application containing both server-rendered and statically generated pages.

 It brings Next JS users three main advantages:

 - Outstanding performance (also easier and faster)